isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 ## Red Eyed Crocodile Skink Care
 There are several elements that make up good red-eyed crocodile skink husbandry.
 The first one is the enclosure.
 The enclosure should be a 10-gallon aquarium or any other tank but of a similar size.
 A 10-gallon tank can host two skinks but you should ensure the screen type allows maximum ventilation.
-Do not put two male lizards together or else they will fight to the death.� These lizards are not tree dwellers but they do have excellent climbing skills so also consider this when choosing an enclosure.
+Do not put two male lizards together or else they will fight to the death.
+These lizards are not tree dwellers but they do have excellent climbing skills so also consider this when choosing an enclosure.
 Enclosure accessories are the next element.
 You can make use of fake plants but just know that this is not positive for humidity.
 You can just go for natural plants but just ensure that they are herbicide-free.
 Foliage and shrubbery will do because they offer protection and volume inside the enclosure.
 Add some rocks and logs so that the lizards have a place to hide and a place to bask hence promoting thermoregulation and reducing pressure on the animal.
 Water is life in the enclosure so ensure that you place it in a shallow dish so that the lizard can walk in and out without drowning.
 You have to remove the dish if you will be feeding the skinks live crickets.